triplelift/triplelift-android-sdk/README.md

 ## Adding the TripleLift SDK to your project

-Clone this project and use as a module in your android project
+Clone this project and add it as a module in your android project.

 ## Requirements and Dependencies